Understanding the Role of a Switch in Electrical Product Design

 ② So where did these two symbols come from?

-In order to ensure the stable operation of electrical equipment during World War II, it is necessary to unify the switches of electrical equipment in various fields such as the army, navy, air force and logistics, and the standard of the selector switch.
-In particular, the identification of switches needs to ensure that soldiers and maintenance workers in various countries can recognize and use them correctly after only a few minutes of training.
+In order to ensure the stable operation of electrical equipment during World War II, it was necessary to unify the switches of electrical equipment in various fields such as the army, navy, air force, and logistics, as well as the standard of the selector switch.
+In particular, the identification of switches needed to ensure that soldiers and maintenance workers in various countries could recognize and use them correctly after only a few minutes of training.

 An engineer thought that the problem could be solved by using the binary code that was commonly used internationally at that time.
 Because binary "1" means on and "0" means off.
 So, there will be "I" and "O" on the switch.